cables-gl/cables-cli/README.md

 Create an account on [netlify](https://www.netlify.com/), create a site by uploading a folder with a simple index.html.
 Go to the new site's settings and copy the "API ID" (this is your [SITE ID]).
 Then run the following commands:

-If you do this for the first time  cables-cli will ask you for your netlify-api-key, create and copy one at/from ["User Settings > Applications"](https://app.netlify.com/user/applications).
+If you do this for the first time  cables-cli will ask you for your netlify-api-key/personal access token, create and copy one at/from ["User Settings > Applications"](https://app.netlify.com/user/applications).

 Deploy the current directory to netlify: